Villag/Villag/README.md

 ## Just tools?

 Not really.
 What good would a village be without gatherings?
 Villag is a "brand" in a sense that pulls many projects and events under its wings.
 In Denton, Villag encapsulates a bi-weekly coffee club, a monthly OpenHack, a quarterly hackathon, and an annual Startup Weekend!

+### Events

+* DentonOCC (Denton Open Coffee Club)
+ * **8-9am every other Tuesday starting December 17th, 2013 @ 7 Mile Coffee**
+ * Being open, anyone interested in subjects similar to entrepreneurship, development, design and venture capital are invited.
+* Denton Jelly
+ * **10am-5pm the third Friday of each month @ Banter**
+ * Jelly is a casual working event.
+It's taken place in over a hundred cities where people have come together (in a person's home, a coffee shop, or an office) to work for the day.
+* OpenHack
+ * **6pm the first Wednesday of each month @ Banter**
+ * OpenHack is a meetup with a simple purpose: Code together, on anything.
+OpenHack works by hosting a meetup that gets programmers of any experience level together to code.